 \subsection{Speech separation under noisy-reverberant conditions}

 \paragraph{Evaluation under monaural condition} Table~\ref{tab:WHAMR!} presents the separation results on the WHAMR! dataset under the monaural condition, which involves simultaneous noise and reverberation, providing a realistic and challenging scenario for joint denoising, dereverberation, and separation.
 Time-domain frameworks show a noticeable performance drop in this setting.
-For example, although Sepformer-L+DM and Mossformer2+DM perform competitively on WSJ0-2Mix, their scores decrease to 17.2\,dB and 17.0\,dB SI-SNRi, respectively, revealing the limitation of purely time-domain approaches that must implicitly handle both additive and convolutive distortions within a short receptive field.
+For example, although Sepformer-L+DM and Mossformer2+DM perform competitively on WSJ0-2mix, their scores decrease to 17.2\,dB and 17.0\,dB in SI-SNRi, respectively, revealing the limitation of purely time-domain approaches that must implicitly handle both additive and convolutive distortions within a short receptive field.
 In contrast, TF-domain models exhibit stronger robustness by explicitly modeling spectral and temporal contexts.
-Among them, SR-CorrNet achieves 19.7\,dB SI-SNRi, surpassing TF-Locoformer~\cite{saijo_tf-locoformer_2024} by 1.2\,dB.
+Among them, SR-CorrNet achieved 19.7\,dB SI-SNRi, surpassing TF-Locoformer~\cite{saijo_tf-locoformer_2024} by 1.2\,dB.
 This result demonstrates the effectiveness of the proposed SR-CorrNet architecture, where integrating the SepRe framework and correlation-based filtering within a TF-domain model leads to more coherent and robust separation under noisy-reverberant conditions.

-\paragraph{Evaluation under stereo condition} Table~\ref{tab:WHAMR!_2ch} shows that the stereo SR-CorrNet further improves the performance to 21.8\,dB SI-SNRi, outperforming both TF-GridNet~\cite{wang_tf-gridnet_2023} and SpatialNet~\cite{quan_spatialnet_2024}.
-This result indicates that applying the SR-CorrNet framework to stereo input effectively leverages inter-channel correlations in the TF domain, maintaining spatial coherence without the need for explicit beamforming.
+\paragraph{Evaluation under stereo condition} Table~\ref{tab:WHAMR!_2ch} shows that the stereo SR-CorrNet further improved the performance to 21.8\,dB SI-SNRi, outperforming both TF-GridNet~\cite{wang_tf-gridnet_2023} and SpatialNet~\cite{quan_spatialnet_2024}.
+This result indicates that applying the SR-CorrNet framework to stereo inputs effectively leverages inter-channel correlations in the TF domain, maintaining spatial coherence without the need for explicit beamforming.

-Overall, the results reveal a clear contrast between WSJ0-2Mix and WHAMR! conditions.
+Overall, the results reveal a clear contrast between WSJ0-2mix and WHAMR! conditions.
 While time-domain approaches perform adequately in clean mixtures, they show substantial degradation in realistic acoustic environments.
 In contrast, SR-CorrNet maintains high separation quality across both monaural and stereo conditions, verifying that the combination of TF-domain modeling, correlation-based filtering, and the SepRe framework forms a unified and robust architecture for real-world noisy-reverberant mixtures.